2024-09-19

 }

-The name indicates the underlying meaning: that we just split the fields into their own storages, instead of having them all in the same struct.
-So, the SplitFields derive macro generates a struct of arrays storages:
+The name of the macro indicates the underlying meaning: that we just split the fields into their own storages, instead of having them all in the same struct.

-struct UnitStructOf<F: StorageFamily> {
+struct MonsterStructOf<F: StorageFamily> {

 position: F::Storage<(f32, f32)>,